-As members of staff and students, we all have a responsibility to consider the impact of our behaviour on other people, and not to cause unreasonable offence or distress.
-Anyone who feels offended or upset by another person’s behaviour (even if it was unintentional) also has the right to ask for that behaviour to stop.
+As members of staff, we have a responsibility to consider the impact of our behaviour on other people, and not to cause unreasonable offence or distress.
+Anyone who feels offended or upset by another person’s behaviour (even if it was unintentional) has the right to ask for that behaviour to stop.
 Occasionally, the level of seriousness of behaviour or conduct may mean that the Police become involved.

 Raising a concern about someone’s behaviour or conduct can be difficult and stressful for both parties involved – the person making the complaint and the person who the complaint is about.